AkilTDixon/Notes/README.md

 - Create, edit, and delete individual notes
 - Context menus for quick actions on collections and notes
 - Persistent storage in MongoDB
+- Restore or permanently delete items/collections sent to the trash database
 ---

 ## Tech Stack